NASA Releases Record-Breaking Image From Hubble Space Telescope

 CAPE CANAVERAL (CBSMiami) – A new record-breaking image from NASA’s Hubble Space Telescope has been released.

-On Wednesday, the agency shared an image of the most distant single star the telescope has ever detected.READ MORE: Study: Popular Diabetes Drug Linked To Birth Defects
+On Wednesday, the agency shared an image of the most distant single star the telescope has ever detected.READ MORE: Prices Rising For Just About Everything Travel-Related

 Astronomers who found it nicknamed it “Earendel,” which comes from the Old English word for “morning star” or “rising light.”